-East of the Union Pacific Railroad Tracks, there are distressed properties attracting crime near Commerce Street's intersections with Dafoste Avenue and Spriggsdale Boulevard that Coliseum Willow Park residents identified as priority locations for new development.
-A variety of new residential and commercial uses being developed West of Spriggsdale Boulevard and North of Commerce Street may catalyze improvements in these priority locations.
+There are distressed properties attracting crime east of the Union Pacific Railroad tracks near the intersections of Commerce Street with Spriggsdale and Dafoste.
+Coliseum/Willow Park residents have identified these properties as priority locations for new development.
+A variety of new residential and commercial uses being developed west of Spriggsdale north and south of Commerce Street may catalyze improvements in these priority locations.